 CEC is a defendant in certain legal cases which are currently pending before the courts and other government bodies.
-In the opinion of management and CEC's legal counsel, any adverse decision on these cases would not materially affect the consolidated financial position as of December 31, 2016 and 2015 and results of operations for the years ended December 31, 2016, 2015 and 2014.
+In the opinion of management and CEC's legal counsel, any adverse decision on these cases would not materially affect the consolidated financial position as of March 31, 2017 and December 31, 2016 and results of operations for the quarterly ended March 31, 2017 and March 31, 2016.